edprince/uni/hardware.md

 480 Mbit/s.
 It uses USB 2.0 to communicate with a computer, as well as USB 1.1 for connecting to other EV3 bricks (daisy chaining) (Xander Soldaat 2013).
-The brick communicates to a large and a medium motor, with 160 - 170 RPM and 240- 250 RPM respectively (Xander Soldaat 2013)
+The brick communicates to a large and a medium motor, with 160 - 170 RPM and 240- 250 RPM respectively (Xander Soldaat 2013).

 ##Processing##
 The main brick makes use of a 300MHz ARM9 processor.
 The robot operates on a
 Linux-based operating system (Laurens Valk 2013).
+This gives us the processing power to run the code for our game.

 ##Memory##
 The brick also contains an Micro SD-Card
 Reader, that can handle up to 32GB, along with 16MB of flash memory, and 64MB of RAM (Xander Soldaat 2013).
-This quantity of memory has allowed us to store the programs on the brick itself, and use variables within the program, which are stored in the bricks memory.
+This quantity of memory has allowed us to store programs on the brick itself, and use variables within the program, which are stored in the bricks memory.